-The nature of the information available for the PCEM determines whether material reductions and recirculations are estimated or quantified based on actual measurements.
-Normally, prior to the implementation of a PCEM, reductions and recirculations are estimated (exante assessment), whereas, during the implementation of the PCEM, they can be monitored and measured directly providing actual data for quantification (expost assessment).
+The nature of the information available for the project determines whether material reductions and recirculations are estimated or quantified based on actual measurements.
+Normally, prior to the implementation of a project, reductions and recirculations are estimated (exante assessment), whereas, during the implementation of the project, they can be monitored and measured directly providing actual data for quantification (expost assessment).
 Monitoring and measurement can therefore be carried out 100 % or based on a sampling scheme depending on the nature of the data sources.

-Where measuring and monitoring equipment is used, the holder of the PCEM shall ensure and have evidence to demonstrate that it is used and maintained calibrated or verified, as appropriate, in line with its manufacturer's or user's manual.
+Where measuring and monitoring equipment is used, the holder of the project must ensure and have evidence to demonstrate that it is used and maintained calibrated or verified, as appropriate, in line with its manufacturer's or user's manual.
 Material monitoring criteria and procedures are applied in accordance with the monitoring plan.

-When the PCEM, after monitoring the PCEM activity (before or after a verification event), identifies significant changes in the results of its activity, the VVB must perform an assessment of the project scenario.
+When the project, after monitoring (before or after a verification event), identifies significant changes in the results of its activity, the VVB must perform an assessment of the project scenario.